A perfect pairing! The Beef. It’s What’s For Dinner. brand and Chef Capon partner to ensure a flawless, and delicious holiday celebration

 Bacon Onion Jam

 - Cook the bacon on a sheet pan in 350F oven until crispy, about 7-10 minutes.
 Set bacon aside to drain on paper towels.
-When bacon is cool, chop with a knife into small pieces or pulse in a food processor until chunky – don’t make mush!
+When bacon is cool, chop it with a knife into small pieces or pulse in a food processor until chunky – don’t make mush!

 - Dice the onions and sauté on medium heat in olive oil until caramelized and golden brown, about 20 minutes and season with salt and pepper.
 Combine the bacon and onions in a mixing bowl, season with more salt and pepper to taste and set aside.